Wilsman/glitch-gauntlet/UPGRADES.md

 ---

 ## 📝 Update History

+- **2025-10-05**: Clone (Afterimage) implementation
+  - **Clone (Afterimage)**: Fully implemented afterimage clone system that spawns fighting clones as you move.
+Clones are stationary turrets that last 4 seconds, deal 30% of your damage, and fade in/out smoothly.
+Each stack reduces spawn cooldown by 0.5s.
+Features ghostly purple visual effects with semi-transparent character emojis.
+  - Updated statistics: 32 implemented (82%), 6 not implemented (15%)

 - **2025-09-30**: Complete documentation overhaul & Orbital implementation
   - Added comprehensive upgrade details with all alternative names